oceanprotocol-archive/predict-eth/challenges/main3.md

 Here, build whatever AI/ML model you want, leveraging the data from the previous step.
 The [main README](../README.md) links to some options.

-This demo flow skips building a model because it will generate random predictions (no model needed).
+This demo flow skips building a model because the next step will simply generate random predictions.

 ### 3.2  Run the AI model to make future ETH price predictions